Eight Reedbuck is a relaxing small hotel that is very Zambian.

 Eight Reedbuck is the brainchild of Clive Shamwana, a genial and cosmopolitan Zambian who spent time running health clubs in the UK, and working in a senior role for Intercontinental Hotels, before deciding to return to Zambia, where he was born.
-Seeing a gap in the market, he decided to open a small, quality guesthouse with individual rooms and a sense of place; somewhere that actually felt Zambian.
-Clive's understanding of the needs of overseas travellers is a real positive here, and for a number or years Eight Reedbuck was a real favourite of ours.
+Seeing a gap in the market, he decided to open a small, guesthouse with individual rooms and a sense of place; somewhere that actually felt Zambian.
+Clive's understanding of the needs of overseas travellers was a real positive here, and for a number or years Eight Reedbuck was a real favourite of ours.
 However in recent years the hotel has lacked investment and the standard of the rooms and main areas has sadly slipped making the whole place look a little tired.

-Clive still owns and runs Eight Reedbuck, which remains full of character for those who are happy to overlook the aesthetics.
-The ten suites – all are large, totally different and fairly eclectically furnished.
-All named after Zambian tribes, and their furnishings and colors subtly reflect this.
+That said Clive still owns and runs Eight Reedbuck, which remains full of character for those who are happy to overlook the aesthetics.
+The ten suites – all large, totally different and fairly eclectically furnished.
+All are named after Zambian tribes, and their furnishings and colours subtly reflect this.
 So, for example, the Lozi suite has a black-and-white striped theme, and is decorated with carvings, fabric and art from western Zambia.

-Of these suites, two – the Lozi and Botatwe – are slightly larger than the others, and command a slightly higher rate, but all enjoy broadly similar in-room facilities.
-All have satellite TV, a proper domestic fridge, a small safe, tea/coffee-making facilities, a large digital safe, remote-controlled air-conditioning, a phone (for internal calls) and free WiFi access (which is a little slow).
+Of these ten suites, two – the Lozi and Botatwe – are slightly larger than the others, and command a slightly higher rate, but all enjoy broadly similar in-room facilities: satellite TV, a proper domestic fridge, a small safe, tea/coffee-making facilities, a large digital safe, remote-controlled air conditioning, a phone (for internal calls) and free WiFi access (which is a little slow).
 Most have king-size beds, and there's usually space to add an extra bed for a child if requested.

-Ideal length of stay: We often use this for just one night in Lusaka, although it's probably one of the city's better options for a longer stay.
+Ideal length of stay: We often use this for just one night in Lusaka.

-Directions: It's about 25-30mins' drive between Lusaka airport and 8 Reedbuck, depending on the traffic.
+Directions: It's about 25–30minutes’ drive between Lusaka Airport and 8 Reedbuck, depending on the traffic.